 I spent every day jumping whenever the postman walked by and by Tuesday my patience had worn thin, I began to worry that perhaps it had somehow got lost in the post and so returned to the sellers profile to contact them regarding the matter.
 It was then that I learned the seller had cancelled my order and now had five negative feedback comments upon their profile, all of which were regarding items of great expense such as laptops and mobile phones.
 My heart sank and I felt sick, I realised that I was just one of many people who had been scammed.

 I contacted the seller immediately to find out what he thought he was playing at but as I feared, he failed to reply.
-Following this I phoned Ebay to find out where I stood financially, they assured me that I would be eligible for a full refund and was covered by the buyer protection scheme, as I had the good grace to use Paypal, thank fuck for that!
+Following this I phoned Ebay to find out where I stood financially, they assured me that I would be eligible for a full refund and was covered by the buyer protection scheme, as I had the good grace to use Paypal, thank flip for that!
 I contacted the seller once more to let them know I wasn’t a complete idiot and that they should expect contact from eBay regarding an investigation of their fraudulent activity.
 I couldn’t believe the cheek of the guy, he actually asked me to cancel the order from my end to save him having to refund me!?
 He then sent me a realm of offensive messages when I refused to do so.
 Unbelievable!